sbellem/qtee/qtee.md

 **Moving from security-through-economics towards security-through-physics.**
 :::

 According to [SoK: Hardware-supported TEEs] and [Intel SGX Explained], current chips that implement TEEs cannot protect against physical attacks such as chip delayering, which would allow an attacker to extract the so-called root of trust, meaning hardware embedded secret keys upon which the entire security of the TEE depends.
 The only current known defense against chip attacks is trying to make the cost of a chip attack as high as possible.
-To make things worst, it's not even clear what the cost of a chip attack is; perhaps one million dollar (see [Physical Attacks on Chips](#Physical-Attacks-on-Chips))?
+To make things worst, it's not even clear what the cost of a chip attack is; perhaps one million dollar, or perhaps much less; (see [Physical Attacks on Chips](#Physical-Attacks-on-Chips))?
 So, at the very least, one would hope we would know what the cost of a chip attack is, such that protocol designers could [design mechanisms][mechanism design] that would eliminate economic incentives to attack the chip, because the cost of the attack would not be worth what could be extracted out of the attack.
 It's very important to note here that a protocol relying on TEEs may also be targeted for attacks for reasons other than financial, and it's probably best to avoid using TEEs for such cases (e.g. privacy preserving application used by political dissidents).

 Aside from being vulnerable to chip attacks the current popular TEEs, such as Intel SGX, are closed source, meaning that their hardware designs are not public, which in turn makes it very difficult to know whether a chip is implemented as claimed.
-Even with an open source hardware design we would need to figure out how to verify that the chip was implemented as per the open source design, and that secrets generated and embedded into the hardware at the time of manufacturing were not leaked.
+Even with an open source hardware design we would need to figure out how to verify that the chip was implemented as per the open source design, and that secrets (root-of-trust) generated and embedded into the hardware at the time of manufacturing were not leaked.

 ### References
 See [On the Physical Security of Physically Unclonable Functions] (1.1.2 Physical Attacks) by Shahin Tajik.